ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 We were able to approximate $\pi$ with an error of $0.053965$% !
 Cool, let us see another example.

 ### Estimating Euler's number

 Not long ago, Lex Fridman published the following in a LinkedIn post:

 <div style="text-align:center"><img src="/img/posts/montecarlo/lex.png" style="width: 60%"></div>

 This is very intriguing!
 I decided to write a simple Python program to test it myself.
-I wrote my code as a response to Lex's post, and people were surprised with it (this is the actual motivation to write this blog post).
+I wrote my code as a response to Lex's post, and people were surprised by it (this is the actual motivation to write this blog post).
 This, once again, showed me the power of Monte Carlo simulations in scientific computing, where you can find precise numerical answers to your problems without relying on any theoretical background (they might not even exist!).

 I wrote an equivalent Go code to solve this problem.
 Here it is: